finagle/finch/docs.md

 val rep: HttpResponse = seeOther(Json.obj("a" -> 10))
 ```

-You might be surprised but **Finch.io** has response builders for _all_ the HTTP statuses: just import
+You might be surprised but Finch has response builders for _all_ the HTTP statuses: just import
 `io.finch.response._` and start typing.

 ```scala